Unbeatable service for your taxi in Port of Spain

 Port of Spain taxi safety and complaints

 Taking a taxi in Port of Spain is generally safe and easy.
 The main thing you will want to look out for is not being overcharged by the local drivers.
-However, if you do experience any major issues during your Port of Spain taxi ride, you can report it directly to the local Port of Spain Police Department by calling +1 868 623 7811 or via email.
-Be sure to note down your taxi number and your driver’s name or ID number before contacting the local authorities.
+However, if you do experience any major issues during your Port of Spain taxi ride, you can report it directly to the local Port of Spain Police Department by calling +1 (868) 623 7811 or via email.
+Be sure to note your taxi number and your driver’s name or ID number before contacting the local authorities.